PAMELA GLINTENKAMP

 Oral Historian / Researcher / Media Producer / Script Developer / Video Editor

+This project involved conducting 13 on-camera interviews with individuals who were most familiar with noted filmmaker Stanley Kubrick's creative process.
 Excerpts from the interviews were used to create 9 themed films that explore different aspects of Kubrick's filmmaking practice.
-The Oral History Project films are featured on the Kubrick Archive website.
-The new oral history recordings now supplement the objects in the Stanley Kubrick Archive.
+The Oral History Project films are featured on the Kubrick Archive website and were presented at the major Kubrick exhibition at the Los Angeles County Museum of Art.
+The oral history recordings now supplement the objects in the Stanley Kubrick Archive.

 Watch 4 of the films, below: Finding and Developing the Story, Music, Cinematography: 'The Shining', and

 Design 'A Clockwork Orange.'
-As a series, the films have over 40,000 views on YouTube.
+As a series, the films have over 50,000 views on YouTube.

 Interviewing Garrett Brown, inventor of the Steadicam, at the Locarno International Film Festival

 Invited speaker at Kubrick exhibition symposium at Los Angeles County Museum of Art.
-The presentation provided an overview of the oral history project and theatre presentation of the two videos to an audience of over 250 attendees.
+The presentation provided an overview of the oral history project and theatre presentations of the two videos to an audience of over 250 attendees.

 ORAL HISTORY BOOK: